TEKIMAX/ollama-js-sdk/README.md

 ## Disclaimer

-**This SDK is not affiliated with or endorsed by Ollama.** The `@tekimax/ollama-sdk` was created independently to support educational workshops and promote AI literacy.
+**This SDK is not affiliated with or endorsed by Ollama.** The `tekimax-sdk` was created independently to support educational workshops and promote AI literacy.
 It is designed primarily for teaching purposes, workshops, and helping developers learn about AI and LLM technology.

+## About This SDK

+The Tekimax SDK is a versatile toolkit for working with Large Language Models.
+Currently, it interfaces with Ollama API for local model execution, but we have plans to expand support for:

+- Claude by Anthropic
+- Gemini by Google
+- Other leading LLM providers

+This makes it ideal for educational environments where flexibility and vendor independence are important.

 ## Features